What are Variable Costs?

 Consider the following example:

 Amy wants you to determine the minimum units of goods that she needs to sell in order to reach break-even each month.
-The bakery only sells one item: cupcakes.
-The fixed costs of running the bakery are $1,700 a month and the variable costs of producing a cupcake are $5 in raw materials and $20 of direct labor.
-Additionally, Amy sells the cupcakes at a sales price of $30.
+The bakery only sells one item: cakes.
+The fixed costs of running the bakery are $1,700 a month and the variable costs of producing a cake are $5 in raw materials and $20 of direct labor.
+Additionally, Amy sells the cakes at a sales price of $30.

 To determine the break-even point in units: